sumiya11/Groebner.jl/benchmark/README.md

 - The `experiments` directory is used for development purposes.
 Benchmarks there are not reproducible, and the directory is a mess.

-- The `systems` directory contains test systems files.
+- The `systems` directory contains benchmark systems sources.
 Those include:

     - `systems/biomodels`, polynomial chemical reaction network models obtained from https://odebase.org/

-    - `systems/standard`, a short list of mostly zero-dimensional systems obtained from various sources
+    - `systems/standard`, a short list of well-known mostly zero-dimensional systems obtained from various sources

     - `systems/MQ`, a set of MQ problems obtained from https://www.mqchallenge.org/